Horace Stoneham: Struggles during the 1970s

 After their initial success, Stoneham's Giants fell on hard times after 1971.
 The arrival of the cross-bay Oakland Athletics in 1968 split the market.
 The Athletics themselves struggled at the turnstiles, leading to doubts about whether the Bay Area was big enough for two MLB teams.
 Attendance at cold and windy Candlestick Park plummeted after 1971 to levels even below those at the Polo Grounds in the mid-1950s; during Stoneham's final five years as owner, only in 1973 did the Giants draw more than 648,000 fans, causing Stoneham financial hardship.
 This was the same situation that forced him to move to San Francisco almost 20 years earlier.

 Finally, in 1976, he put the team up for sale.
 The Giants very nearly moved back east, to Toronto, when a deal with Canadian investors seemed imminent.
 In addition, it was briefly rumoured that they might return to the metropolitan New York area, perhaps to a new baseball stadium in the New Jersey Meadowlands.
 Instead, Stoneham sold it to San Francisco real estate magnate Bob Lurie and Phoenix, Arizona-based meat-packer Bud Herseth for $8 million, with the transaction unanimously approved by the other National League club owners on March 2, 1976.
 The deal represented a handsome return on his father's purchase of the team for $1 million 57 years earlier.

-Stoneham died at age 86 in Scottsdale, Arizona.
+Personal life

+Stoneham married his wife Valleda (née Pyke) on 14 April 1924.
+They had two children, son Charles Stoneham and a daughter also named Valleda.
+Stoneham died at age 86 in a nursing home in Scottsdale, Arizona.
+He was survived by his wife, son, daughter, five grandchildren and two great-grandchildren.